ibm-cloud-docs/subnets/getting-started.md

 {{site.data.keyword.BluSoftlayer_notm}} currently offers 2 different types of IP blocks: static or portable.
 These are designed to be used in different ways.
 A brief description follows of each type of block, also including a section on using these IP addresses within a Virtual Machine.

 ### Static IP block
 The most commonly used type of IP block within the {{site.data.keyword.BluSoftlayer_notm}} network is the Static IP block.
 A Static IP block is routed directly to a specific IP on our network.
 Every IP address in a Static block is usable on the server.
-One primary benefit of using a static IP block is that you do not lose the first two and last IP addresses--all addresses in the block are usable.
+One benefit of using a Static IP block is that you do not lose the first two and last IP addresses--all addresses in the block are usable.

-Here is an example of a small Static IP block (192.168.0.4/30), showing that all 4 IP’s in this block would be available to the server:
+Here is an example of a small Static IP block (192.168.0.4/30), showing that all 4 IPs in this block would be available to the server:
 ```
 ·192.168.0.4 – Usable Address
 ·192.168.0.5 – Usable Address
 ·192.168.0.6 – Usable Address
 ·192.168.0.7 – Usable Address
 ```
-With a portable block, only a single IP from this block would actually be useable on the server, because the network, gateway and broadcast IP addresses are bound directly to the VLAN.

-Note: A special technique lets you use all of the IPs, because using the assigned subnet mask will only let you use all but one (the broadcast IP).
-To use all of the IPs, use the subnet mask of 255.255.255.255 instead, rather than missing out on the broadcast IP.

 ### Portable IP block
-A portable IP block can be used on multiple servers within a single VLAN concurrently.
-We offer two different types of portable IP blocks:

- * The first type of portable IP block is a “Routed to VLAN” block.
-This is a static IP block that is routed to an entire VLAN rather than a specific IP address.
+A Portable IP block, also referred to as a **Secondary on VLAN** block, differs from a Static IP block in two key ways.
+First, a Portable IP block can be used by multiple servers within a single VLAN.
+Second, because its Network, Gateway and Broadcast IPs are bound directly to the VLAN, a Portable IP block provides fewer usable IP addresses than a Static IP block.

- * The other type of portable IP Block is a “Secondary on VLAN” block, which is designed to be used within a Virtual Environment.
+The **Secondary on VLAN** block can be used in conjunction with a Virtual Machine.

-The primary difference between the two is the number of IPs that are available for use.

-A **Routed to VLAN block**,like a static block, provides you access to all IPs within the block.
-However, a **Secondary on VLAN** block requires that the Network, Gateway and Broadcast IPs be bound directly to the VLAN, which renders them unusable.
-A **Routed to VLAN** block would be used when the user wanted to use any IP within that block on any server within the VLAN at any time.
-The **Secondary on VLAN** block is used in conjunction with a Virtual Machine.
 More information on **Secondary on VLAN** blocks is provided under the _IPs for Virtual Machines_ section.

-When ordering a portable IP block, by default {{site.data.keyword.BluSoftlayer_notm}} will provide you with a **Secondary on VLAN** block.
-If you wish to have this block converted to a **Routed to VLAN** block for use on your servers within a single VLAN, please open a support ticket requesting that this block be converted to a **Routed to VLAN** block

 ### PODs that support Hot Standby Router Protocol (HSRP)

-It is important to note that PODs that take advantage of the Hot Standby Router Protocol (HSRP) utilize 2 additional IPv4 addresses: one for the VLAN interface of each participating router, out of every **Secondary on VLAN** block configured on the VLAN.
-Most of our PODs support HSRP.
+When calculating the required size of a **Secondary on VLAN** block, you must compensate for the three unusable IP addresses (Network, Gateway and Broadcast) bound to the VLAN.

+If your **Secondary on VLAN** block is created in a POD supporting Hot Standby Router Protocol (HSRP), two additional IPv4 addresses will be unavailable for use: One IP for each router in the standby pair.
+Since most PODs support HSRP, you should plan that a total of five IP addresses in a **Secondary on VLAN** block will be unavailable for use.

 What follows is an example of a **Secondary on VLAN** block (192.168.0.4/28) being used for multiple Virtual Machines in an HRSP POD.
 ```